 The BCCI team said that almost 90 per cent works of the stadium have been completed.
 The officials also said that the Assam Cricket Association (ACA) will do the rest of the works in the next few months.

-“Most of the jobs have been done.
+“Most of the jobs (at the Barsapara stadium) have been done.
 There are certain areas which needed to be re-worked which we have already pointed out to the ACA officials.
 I hope it will be completed within the next three months,” Choudhury told reporters.